-We also joined the National Charging Experience Our approach Consortium led by the U.S. Department of Energy, Our mission is to help overcome climate change and which aims to ensure public charging stations function accelerate the adoption of electric vehicles by offering more reliably for drivers.
-This goal complements federal the best EV charging experience.
-We also understand requirements of greater than 97% uptime to ensure the importance of pushing for a regulatory landscape customers can successfully and seamlessly charge at conducive to the widespread, equitable adoption of public charging stations.
-For more information, visit: EVs.
-To do so, we engage with policymakers in both Press Release | FLO joins National Charging Canada and the United States to share our advice and Experience Consortium experience and support impactful policy development.
+Our mission is to help overcome climate change and accelerate the adoption of electric vehicles by offering the best EV charging experience.
+We also understand the importance of pushing for a regulatory landscape conducive to the widespread, equitable adoption of EVs.
+To do so, we engage with policymakers in both Canada and the United States to share our advice and experience and support impactful policy development.